Lands of Lore: The Throne of Chaos: Development and release

-During development, the team knew the game was going to be "special", but Ultima Underworld: The Stygian Abyss, which used 3D graphics, was released.
-Lands of Lore: The Throne of Chaos was too far into development for the team to rework its 2D engine, so the team worked hard to tweak it.
-Blurred movement was added to give the game a 3D effect.
-Lands of Lore: The Throne of Chaos was developed from the engine of Eye of the Beholder, and the user interface was also updated from that game.
+In response to the 3D graphics of Ultima Underworld: The Stygian Abyss, released in March 1992, Lands of Lore: The Throne of Chaoss development team expanded its 2D engine to include blurred movement to add a 3D-like effect.
+Although no longer tied to the Dungeons & Dragons license and system, a journalist for Computer Gaming World described an April 1993 preview of the game as being an incremental improvement to the Eye of the Beholder series with similar gameplay and an updated user interface.

 Lands of Lore: The Throne of Chaos was released for MS-DOS in September 1993.
 An Amiga version with 32 colors was planned.
 Initial versions of the game contained a bug that prevented players from completing the game: at one point, the player can be tricked into handing over a crucial item.
 If the player does so, the item was supposed to be retrievable later in the game.
 The team missed this and did not put the item back into the game in the event the player handed it over, making the item permanently lost and the game unwinnable.
 One player who encountered this bug was asked to send his save game file to Westwood, so they could edit it to add the lost item to his inventory.

 The game was re-released on CD-ROM in 1994, which featured voice-overs, some of which were performed by Patrick Stewart.
 It also features an additional narrative history read by Stewart.
 According to Gush, the team was "really impressed" with Stewart's professionalism, and he stated that they had paid $30,000 for him to be with the team for three hours.
 Stewart finished the voice-overs in less than three hours, and the team received a cardboard cutout of him in a Star Trek uniform.
 This version features 130 MB of digitized speech.